rocketbot-cl/AdvancedExcel/README.md

 # Excel Advanced Options

-Módulo con opciones avanzadas para Excel
+Module with advanced options for Excel

 ## How to install this module